 - Cold sore reappearance around the lips

 Similarly, post-inflammatory hyperpigmentation usually only occurs after overly aggressive microdermabrasion.
-This sort of overaggressive treatment can also raise the chances of bruising, especially if you've been taking blood thinners.
-If you want to minimize bruising, avoid blood thinners at least 2 weeks before your treatment.
+This type of overaggressive treatment can also increase the chances of bruising, especially if you've been taking blood thinners.
+If you want to minimize bruising, avoid blood thinners for at least 2 weeks prior to your treatment.

 There is also a small risk of infection.
-This is extremely rare, and can happen not just when the microdermabrasion applicator wand and vacuum aren't properly sanitized, but also with improper care post-treatment.
+This is extremely rare and happens not only when the microdermabrasion applicator wand and vacuum aren't properly sanitized, but also with improper care post-treatment.

 Lastly, if used incorrectly, there is a risk of the crystals entering the eyes and causing irritation and discomfort.

 When performed by an experienced professional, microdermabrasion only removes the outermost, superficial layer of skin.
 This means scarring or pigment changes are extremely rare when the procedure is done correctly.

 How much does microdermabrasion cost?